 The Transverse Myelitis Association was born through the experiences of these five families.
 It was through their passion and dedication and the experience of ignorance and fear and isolation that the mission of the Association was formed, and the mission has changed very little since our inception.
 It is imperative that when a person receives this diagnosis that they have immediate access to comprehensive and accurate information and support.
 It was critical that there be specialists in transverse myelitis and centers of excellence to offer the best clinical care and to perform research on this very little understood disorder.

-Through the hard work, dedication and passion of a small group of volunteers, the TMA has grown to a membership of more than 9,000 people from more than 80 countries around the world.
-Today, there are specialists in the rare neuroimmunologic disorders and there are centers of excellence.
+Through the hard work, dedication and passion of a small group of volunteers, the TMA has grown to a membership of more than 11,000 people from more than 80 countries around the world.
+Today, there are specialists in the rare neuro-immune disorders and there are centers of excellence.
 We have established the James T. Lubin Fellowship to train clinicians and researchers in these rare disorders.
 We produce and disseminate publications to share information with our members and we conduct education programs for people with these disorders, their family members and the medical professionals who care for and do research on these disorders.
 We have a worldwide support network that is driven and directed by amazingly dedicated people who have these disorders and their families.

 This is our story.
 There is much work that needs to be done.
 These disorders remain a mystery as very little is understood about their cause.
-There have been no studies to prove the best acute treatments and there has been not a single study to prove a drug for use in the treatment of symptoms in any of these disorders.
-But for a person who receives a diagnosis of ADEM, NMO, ON or TM … they no longer have to suffer the fear that comes from ignorance.
+There have been no studies to prove the best acute treatments and there has not been a single study to prove a drug for use in the treatment of symptoms in any of these disorders.
+But for a person who receives a diagnosis of ADEM, NMOSD, ON or TM … they no longer have to suffer the fear that comes from ignorance.
 They are no longer alone.

 President of the Transverse Myelitis Association